jonashaus/lifeindex/README.md

 ## Technology Stack

-I used the following technologies:
+LifeIndex is based on the following technologies:

 - Next.js: As fullstack framework (Next.js = React + Node.js)
 - Supabase: As cloud database & authentication provider